stheakanath/Swatch/README.md

 Even better, you can export this to Adobe Photoshop, Illustrator using the Adobe Swatch Exchange format.

 Features:
-1. Allows users to select a {swatch} from any image on your iPhone.\n
+1. Allows users to select a {swatch} from any image on your iPhone.
 2. Allows users to export {swatch} to Adobe format or email RGB/hex value.
 3. You can see {swatch} in more detail, seeing its RGB and hex value.
 4. Select {swatches} precisely, using the built in animated magnifying glass.
 Just hold down on image to use!